March 26, 2026

 This branded symposium will highlight the current unmet needs in MDD and present a treatment option with rapid symptom improvement for adult patients with MDD.

-12:50 pm
+12:05 pm

 —

-2:05 pm
+1:20 pm

 Non-CME/CE Bonus Presentation

-Tardive Dyskinesia Is Personal: Go Beyond the Data With a Real Patient Story
+Tardive Dyskinesia Is Personal: Go Beyond the Data with a Real Patient Story

 Sponsored by Neurocrine Biosciences